Sparked by pandemic fallout, homeschooling surges across US

 The Browns plan to continue homeschooling for the coming year, grateful that they can tailor the curriculum to fit their children’s distinctive needs.
 Jacoby, 11, has been diagnosed with narcolepsy and sometimes needs naps during the day; Riley, 10, has tested as academically gifted; Felicity, 9, has a learning disability.

-“I didn’t want my kids to become a statistic and not meet their full potential,” Robert Brown said, a former teacher who now does consulting.
+“I didn’t want my kids to become a statistic and not meet their full potential,” said Robert Brown, a former teacher who now does consulting.
 “And we wanted them to have very solid understanding of their faith.”

 Arlena Brown, who gave birth to a fourth child 10 months ago, worked as a preschool teacher before the pandemic.
-Homeschooling, she said, has been a rewarding adventure.
+Homeschooling, she says, has been a rewarding adventure.

 “In the beginning, the biggest challenge was to unschool ourselves and understand that homeschooling has so much freedom,” she said.
 “We can go as quickly or slowly as we need to.”